 I use silicon egg poaching cups (which I grease with a little butter), which are easy, but you can easily cook them right in the water.

 I also use full cook, stone ground grits, the instant are not an option in my kitchen!
 I love to add cheese for a rich meal, but these are good simply with butter!

 I would double-up on the grits if you want a large portion, this amount of grits served 2 small dishes or one fairly large.
 I would just double that and poach eggs per number of people!

 from the kitchen of www.dinnervine.com

-If you are unfamiliar with the little white grain, they are essentially ground corn, and grits as they are known, are alone gluten free and vegan. (but if that is where you want to go with this, you’re going to have to cook them without the butter and milk and skip that cheese!)
-I am not vegan, so we’re gonna carry-on with the dairy!
-They are of Native American origin and resemble the taste of ploenta and hominy, also corn-based.
-These can be eaten alone or jazzed-up like oatmeal with brown sugar and butter for a morning meal.
+If you’re unfamiliar with the little white grain, they’re essentially ground corn.
+Grits—as they’re known—are alone gluten free and vegan (but if that is where you want to go with this, you’re going to have to cook them without the butter and milk & skip that cheese).
+I’m not vegan, so we’re gonna carry-on with the dairy!
+Grits are of Native American origin, and resemble the taste of ploenta or hominy—also corn-based.
+These can be eaten alone, or jazzed-up like oatmeal with brown sugar/butter for a morning meal.
 Consistency can be controlled by adding or omitting fluid like water or milk.
 We will keep our dinner portion on the thicker side with some jalapeño cheddar cheese & a little parmesan.

-I eat poached eggs on the runny-side and nothing compliments the comforting richness of cheesy jalapeño grits better than a sightly undercooked egg yolk.
-We will step-up the texture contrast with a little toasted multigrain-sourdough bread.
-I think I might have seconds.
+I eat poached eggs on the runny-side, and nothing compliments the comforting richness of cheesy jalapeño grits better than a sightly undercooked egg yolk.
+We’ll step-up the texture contrast with a little toasted multigrain-sourdough bread.
+I think I might have another bowl.

-Savory & spot-on; cheese, egg, delicious, more please!
-We have a great meal that family & friends will be asking for . . and for seconds.
+Savory & spot-on.
+We have a great meal that family & friends will be asking for (and for seconds).
 Enjoy some grits & eggs one day this week!